Medicare Assistance Programs: Explaining the Basics

 Prescription Drugs and Part D

-Medicare Part D plans cover prescription drugs, and some beneficiaries can qualify for extra help to pay the costs of their prescriptions.
+Medicare Part D plans cover prescription drugs, and some beneficiaries can qualify for Extra Help to pay the costs of their prescriptions.
 To qualify, an individual must meet specific requirements for income and resource limits.

 Extra Help is a federal program that helps pay for some, and in certain cases, most, out-of-pocket costs for Part D. To qualify for Extra Help, your income and assets may not exceed the determined threshold.
 Extra Help is also known as the Part D Low-Income Subsidy (LIS).